dbos-inc/dbos-docs/docs/python/tutorials/queue-tutorial.md

 title: Task Queues & Parallelism
 ---

-Task queues allows you to submit tasks to run in the background with a controlled degree of concurrency.
+Task queues allow you to submit tasks to run in the background with a controlled degree of concurrency.
 They are useful for running many tasks in parallel.

 To create a queue, specify its name and the maximum number of tasks that it may run concurrently: